Pipeline Corrosion and Prevention—A Comprehensive Guide

 Contact a Corrosion Expert

-2 thoughts on “Pipeline Corrosion — All You Need to Know”
+2 thoughts on “Pipeline Corrosion and Prevention—A Comprehensive Guide”

 1. It’s interesting to know how cathodic protection can apparently protect pipelines indefinitely but only in tandem with maintenance.
 I’m sure the amount of work done with these monitoring and maintenance would be less than if the pipes get changed or repaired periodically.
 I often wonder why it’s so rare for the pipelines around where I live get excavated for repairs.
 This article sheds some light on how resilient pipelines can be with the right protection.